tinsaye-simeneh/Kofi/README.md

-This project is created for alx frontend specilazation graduation project.
+This project is created for alx frontend specialization graduation project.